canonical/launchpad-manual/docs/developer/how-to/use-soyuz-locally.rst

 Initial setup
 -------------

 Ensure you have Launchpad set up locally.
-Follow the quickstart guide if you do not have it already.
-This tutorial assumes the Quickstart method, but the instructions are similar for the Advanced setup.
+Follow the :doc:`quickstart guide <running-quickstart>` if you do not have it already.

 Run the following steps from within the development environment.